-The Board of Directors believes that the 1993 Stock Option Plan has provided significant value to HEICO by facilitating the attraction and retention of outstanding personnel for management and other positions with the Company.
+The Board believes that the 1993 Stock Option Plan has provided significant value to HEICO by facilitating the attraction and retention of outstanding personnel for management and other positions with the Company.
 Industry surveys and the Company's experience within the aerospace industry show stock options are widely used in attracting, retaining and motivating key personnel.
-Further, the Board of Directors believes that stock options align the interest of shareholders and the Company's management because such stock options are typically granted at no less than the fair market value of the HEICO Common Stock at the date of grant and therefore the holders do not receive any income or other benefit from their options unless all shareholders gain from an increase in the Company's stock price.
-The Board of Directors believes that it continues to be in the best interest of the Company to be able to grant options as incentives to those individuals upon whose efforts HEICO relies for the continued success and development of its business.
-Additionally, loss of the federal income tax deduction for any compensation in excess of \$1 million paid to any of the Covered Officers, attributable to stock options, would result in a higher income tax liability for HEICO and a resulting decrease in after-tax earnings.
+Further, the Board believes that stock options align the interest of shareholders and the Company's management because such stock options are typically granted at no less than the fair market value of the HEICO Common Stock or Class A Common Stock at the date of grant and therefore the holders do not receive any income or other benefit from their options unless all shareholders gain from an increase in the Company's stock price.
+The Board believes that it continues to be in the best interest of the Company to be able to grant options as incentives to those individuals upon whose efforts HEICO relies for the continued success and development of its business.
+HEICO believes that shareholders have been rewarded by the Company's stock option policies, as evidenced by HEICO's Common Stock share price increases of 54% in fiscal 1998; 134% in fiscal 1997; 62% in fiscal 1996; 112% in fiscal 1995; and the 50%, 92%, 267%, 46% and 88% increases in the Company's earnings in fiscal 1998, 1997, 1996, 1995 and 1994, respectively.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT THE SHAREHOLDERS VOTE FOR THE ADOPTION OF THE PROPOSAL TO AMEND THE PLAN.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT THE SHAREHOLDERS VOTE FOR THE ADOPTION OF THE PROPOSAL TO AMEND THE 1993 STOCK OPTION PLAN.